-The implementation of every VSS Component Writer was done by the application vendor itself (for example Microsoft, Oracle, VMware, etc.), thus the actual file backup process provided by a VSS Component is implemented by the actual author of the associated application.
-Backup utilities that support Microsoft’s VSS interface are called Readers and are abstracted from details which the application vendor’s specific backup procedure requires, thus allowing a well written Reader to backup dozens of different applications using a single method.
+The implementation of every VSS Component Writer was done by the application vendor itself (for example Microsoft SQL, Oracle, VMware, etc.), thus the actual file backup process provided by a VSS Component is implemented by the actual author of the associated application.
+Backup utilities that support Microsoft’s VSS interface are called Readers and are abstracted from details which the application vendor’s specific backup procedure requires, thus allowing a well-written Reader to backup dozens of different applications using a single method.

 The WholesaleBackup software client is now a VSS Reader that makes standardized calls to the VSS API, and thus WholesaleBackup can now backup any application, including some operating system functions supported by Microsoft, which have implemented a VSS Writer for their files.
 WholesaleBackup’s VSS Reader backs up files in “full copy” mode by default, or optionally “full mode”, and then WholesaleBackup will either use full or differential methods to transmit those files to the backup servers using the method you have specified within WholesaleBackup (the default is differential, a.k.a. delta block, to minimize the client’s Internet bandwidth).